Metropolitan Church of Art of Jesus the Conductor

-L'Église Métropolitaine d'Art de Jésus Conducteur or the Metropolitan Church of Art of Jesus the Conductor, alternatively translated as the Metropolitan Church of Art of Jesus, Leader (et cetera), was founded by Erik Satie, the French composer and pianist.
+The Église Métropolitaine d'Art de Jésus Conducteur (French for Metropolitan Church of Art of Jesus the Conductor) was a nineteenth-century esoteric Gnostic Christian sect founded by Erik Satie.
+Satie, a composer and pianist, served as cult's High Priest and Choirmaster and was its only member.

 History

-L'Église Métropolitaine d'Art de Jésus Conducteur was founded in 1892, following Satie's break from Sâr Joséphin Péladan, "High Priest of Wagnerism" and the head of the revived Rosicrucian (Rose + Croix) Sect in Paris.
+L'Église Métropolitaine d'Art de Jésus Conducteur was founded in 1892, following Satie's break from Sâr Joséphin Péladan,"High Priest of Wagnerism" and the head of the revived Rosicrucian (Rose + Croix) Sect in Paris.
 At this time Satie was pianist at the Café de la Nouvelle Athènes and was associating especially closely with painters.
 Earlier that same year, Satie made his first abortive attempt at application to the Académie des Beaux-Arts whence a vacancy was left by Ernest Guiraud.

 Satie's involvement in the Rosicrucian Sect was at times tumultuous.
 Although acting as "Master of the Chapel" for the sect, Satie was frustrated by the implication that he was a disciple of Péladan.
 In 1890, he had become the sect's "official musician."
 His music was considered acceptable, "mystical" and "ritualistic" albeit not Wagnerian.
 It is to be remembered that Satie would later declare, when speaking of a distinct, French style, of his own desire to compose music "without the sauerkraut."

-Upon founding L'Église Métropolitaine d'Art de Jésus Conducteur, Satie became Parcier et Maître de Chapelle or Parcener and Master of the Chapel, establishing his Abbatial Residence at 6 rue Cortot.
+Upon founding L'Église Métropolitaine d'Art de Jésus Conducteur, Satie became Parcier et Maître de Chapelle or Parcener and Master of the chapel, establishing his Abbatial Residence at 6 rue Cortot.
 He began issuing various edicts and excommunications immediately, condemning all "evildoers speculating on human corruption ... to the hatred of righteous persons," as recognised within the Church as "Christians having claims of an aesthetic order."
 The general mission of the Metropolitan Church of Art is best summarised in Satie's own words: